 The Department provides information about the historic sites and museums within the City.

-Slated to open in 2013, the Italian Museum American of Los Angeles (IAMLA) will be a 21st century interactive center that showcases the history and ongoing contributions of Italian Americans and Italians in the context of our multi-ethnic city and nation to a diverse audience of two million visitors ... (see full description)
+Slated to open in 2014, the Italian American Museum of Los Angeles (IAMLA) will be a 21st century interactive center that showcases the history and ongoing contributions of Italian Americans and Italians in the context of our multi-ethnic city and nation to a diverse audience of two million visitors ... (see full description)

 LA Plaza de Cultura y Artes is the nation's premier center of Mexican American culture.
 Providing an experience unlike any other, LA Plaza's interactive exhibits and dynamic programs invite visitors to explore as well as contribute to the ongoing story of Mexican Americans in Los Angeles and beyond. ... (see full description)